 For the past two years, the villagers of Upton Noble have come together to harvest the abundant supply of apples in the area and put them in the pot to make our delicious Uptonogood Cider.
 In Spring 2017, 2800 bottles of the cider arrived in the village ready to be drunk, sold and distributed to all who are interested.

 Uptonogood is now available in The Three Horseshoes Inn in Batcombe; Bill the Butcher in Bruton; & Gilcombe Farm Shop on the A359 just south of Upton Noble.
-You can also pick it up by request from our local cider maker, Millwhites Cider, or, of course, at the Beer & Cider Festival this September!
+If you’re local to the village (within 3 miles) you can also order it by request by emailing us or, of course, pick it up at one of our village events.

 Each year we hold a launch celebration for this wonderful community product.
 Read more about this below...

 UPTON Noble is gearing up for its third Uptonogood Cider launch on Saturday 31 March, sponsored by RH & AJ Bateman Ltd, which will be a plastic-free event.